adamdiy/CityOfLondonBackgammon/about.md

 ---
 layout: page
-title: Sign up
+title: About
-permalink: /signup/
+permalink: /about/
 ---

-Please sign up to our email list to receive information about meetups, tournaments, and other events [http://eepurl.com/bRofg9](http://eepurl.com/bRofg9)

-We will obviously never pass on your information to anyone else, ever.
+The City of London Backgammon Club aims to:

+Provide a friendly and convenient place for players to enjoy backgammon games, tournaments, and chouettes.

+Improve our members' skill over time.

+Send members to local, national, and international tournaments.